ukint-vs/ukint-vs/content/_index.md

 max_posts = 4
 +++

 Welcome to my devlog!
-This is a space where I share my knowledge and experience as a Rust and Substrate developer.
-Here, you'll find in-depth discussions on Rust programming, Substrate blockchain development, and various technical challenges I encounter in my work.
+This is a space where I share my knowledge and experience that I'm tired of keeping in my head as a Rust and Substrate developer.